|Home > Guides > Contributors Guide > Creating and Signing a Distribution > Building Struts 2 - Normal release|

 release/X.X.X.X branch and execute the below command:

-After the vote, if the distribution is being mirrored (there was a favourable release vote) copy the Sources and Binaries:
+After the vote, if the distribution is being mirrored (there was a favourable release vote) move all the artefacts from

 x is the previous version to remove (or one more previous to keep current and one version back).